 Nursing Workforce Diversity Program

-D'Youville College is one of 49 schools nationwide to be awarded a Nursing Workforce Diversity Grant from the U.S. Department of Health and Human Services.
+D'Youville College is one of 41 schools nationwide to be awarded a Nursing Workforce Diversity Grant (NWD) from the U.S. Department of Health and Human Services.

-- 25 high school students at East High School (Buffalo Public School) participate in nursing pre-entry program run by D'Youville, with assistance from community partners and Kaleida Health.
+- Thirty high school students at East High School (Buffalo Public School) participate in nursing pre-entry program run by D'Youville, with assistance from community partners such as Kaleida Health and the Community Health Center of Buffalo (CHCB).

 - The after-school program and one-week summer camp introduces students, starting at the sophomore level, to nursing as a profession.